 Vaccines help prevent many infectious diseases (such as influenza and pneumonia) that once killed many older people.

-Antibiotics are often effective in treating pneumonia and many other serious infections.
+Antibiotics are often effective in treating serious infections, including pneumonia.

 Drugs to control high blood pressure (antihypertensives) help prevent strokes and heart attacks.